cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 founder, why _wouldn't_ I want the GoRails team porting changes that update and enhance my app.

-Thinking of it as a perk instaead of a chore made it sit a little better with me.
+Thinking of it as a perk instead of a chore made it sit a little better with me.

 ### Upstream Changes